dennis1248/OpenOEM/docs/markdown/README.md

 ![Project logo](/src/icon-small.png?raw=true "Project logo")

 While you drink a cup of coffee we do the rest
-Install programs from chocolatery, give windows your favorite color, set a wallpaper, remove annoying UI elements and mutch more
+This automated tool will Install programs from chocolatery, give windows your favorite color, set a wallpaper, remove annoying UI elements and mutch more from just a config file

-## What is working
+## What can this tool do
 - :heavy_check_mark: **Install** programs from **chocolatery**
 - :heavy_check_mark: Setting **theme color** and **wallpaper**
 - :heavy_check_mark: Change or **remove** the **task view** and **search**
-- :x: Configure windows / programs
-- :x: The software is Stable
-- Do you have surgestions create an [issue](https://github.com/dennis1248/Automated-Windows-10-configuration/issues)
+- If you have anny surgestions create an [issue](https://github.com/dennis1248/Automated-Windows-10-configuration/issues)

 ## Requirements
 - Windows 10 x64